coq/coq/doc/sphinx/language/gallina-specification-language.rst

 An assertion states a proposition (or a type) of which the proof (or an inhabitant of the type) is interactively built using tactics.
-The interactive proof mode is described in Chapter :ref:`Proof-handling` and the tactics in Chapter :ref:`Tactics`.
+The interactive proof mode is described in Chapter :ref:`proofhandling` and the tactics in Chapter :ref:`Tactics`.
 The basic assertion command is:

 .. cmd:: Theorem @ident : @type.